 A vine wanna do what a vine wanna do.

-Letting it climb something like a moss pole will mirror it’s natural environment and allow the plant to mature out of it’s juvenile phase, encouraging it to develop those much desired fenestrations.
+Letting it climb something like a moss pole will mirror its natural environment and allow the plant to mature out of its juvenile phase, encouraging it to develop those much-desired fenestrations and mature leaves.

 In fact, a moss pole would be best as the aerial roots can directly attach to it, as they would a tree epiphytically.
 They can even reach 30ft up the trees in the wild!

 Alternatively, if you’re not too fussed about achieving split leaves – this plant looks fabulous trailing from a shelf or hanging basket or spilling across a terrarium floor.